 - A-frames must be put out by the student organization no more than 12 hours before the start of their reservation and removed no later than 12 hours after their reservation ends.

-- If an a-frame is not removed at the appropriate time, it will be removed at the expense of the student organization.
+- If an a-frame is not removed at the appropriate time, it will be removed and a bar will be placed on the student organization.

 For the fall semesters, a-frame reservation requests may be submitted beginning at 10 a.m. on the first Tuesday in May.
 For the spring and summer semester, requests may be submitted beginning at 10 a.m. on the first Tuesday in November.

-Student Activities reserves the West Mall, Speedway Plaza, and Jester banner spaces for student organizations on a Monday to Sunday basis.
-To apply for banner space, an authorized representative must complete the Banner Space Request online.
+Student Activities reserves the West Mall and Jester banner spaces for student organizations on a Monday to Sunday basis.
+To apply for banner space, an authorized representative must complete the Banner Space Request.

 Reservations are assigned according to a priority system, which includes the date of the request, size and longevity of the event, and availability of space.
 For the fall semester, banner space reservation requests may be submitted beginning at 10 a.m. on the first Tuesday in May.
 For the spring and summer semesters, requests may be submitted beginning at 10 a.m. on the first Tuesday in November.

-Once your organization is assigned a banner space, they will be notified via email.
-Banners must be dropped off at the SOC by 5 p.m. the Thursday before the banner is to be hung.
+Once your organization is assigned a banner space, you will be notified via email.
+Banners must be dropped off at the SOC by Noon the Thursday before the banner is to be hung.
 Banners must include the appropriate length of rope already attached in order to be accepted.
-The length of rope needed depends upon reserved location and banner size.
-Details about rope are available in the online Banner Space Request.
+The length of rope needed depends upon the banner size.
+Details about rope are available in the Banner Space Request.

 - Have slits in banner for wind resistance

-Banner space is also available at the following locations:
+Banner space is also available at the following location:

 - The McCombs School of Business has banner space on the bridge over 21st Street, between the McCombs School of Business and the UTC.
-McCombs also has banner space available in the Atrium of the McCombs School of Business.
-To hang a banner in these locations, go to the Dean's Office at GSB 2.102 (512-471-5921) to fill out an application.
+To hang a banner in this location, go to the Dean's Office at GSB 2.102 (512-471-5921) to fill out an application.